rivernews/Final-Project-si507/doc/roadmap/README.md

         - [ ] Submit

 - Small issues
     - [ ] Some company gets rating of 0.0, but in fact the rating is not 0.
-For example `Ford Motor` gets a rating of 0 but in fact it's 3.9.
+For example [`Ford Motor`](https://www.glassdoor.com/Reviews/ford-motor-reviews-SRCH_KE0,10.htm) gets a rating of 0 but in fact it's 3.9.
 Pay attention to the company name - in glassdoor page the company name is actually `Ford Motor Company`.
+    - [ ] Some company page in glassdoor has a different layout, for example [this company](https://www.glassdoor.com/Overview/Working-at-Fannie-Mae-EI_IE247.11,21.htm).
+    - [x] Only get 150 of the companies from Fortune 500 webpage. --> delete the entry for fortune 500 webpage in `WebpageCache`.